testground/testground/docs/NETWORKING.md

 * Test instances communicate with the sync service, and _only_ the sync service, over the control network.

-The local runner will use your machines local network interfaces.
+The local runner will use your machine's local network interfaces.
+For now, this runner doesn't support traffic shaping.

 ## Control Network